Using Two Machines: All Graphics are in Unreal Engine

 If you want to use Unreal Engine graphics both for the LED walls and for AR, it is not yet supported to do it on the same PC.
-However it can be done easily using two PCs, one is running the LED rendering, the other is running the AR.
+However it can be done easily using two PCs, one is running the LED rendering, and the other is running the AR.
 This is possible without sending any video information between the two machines since the final background graphics are already on the LED wall; you simply have to lead the camera signal to both machines.

-This method also has the benefits of sharing the GPU load (which can be already high for both LED and AR), and also the easier management of the two UE projects, one for the LED, one for AR.
+This method also has the benefits of sharing the GPU load (which can be already high for both LED and AR), and also the easier management of the two UE projects, one for the LED, and one for AR.

 Please do the following.

 Start Aximmetry on both machines.
 (Please do not be confused: it is NOT a multi-machine configuration we describe here, you simply use two Aximmetries on two machines independently.)
-Ensure that both of them run at the same frame rate either by setting it in Preferences / Rendering, or selecting Sync for on SDI cards with the same video mode.
+Ensure that both of them run at the same frame rate either by setting it in Preferences / Rendering, or selecting Sync for SDI cards with the same video mode.
 As normally this frame rate should be identical to the camera's one and ideally to the LED wall's one.